Billy Sass-Davies

-Career
+Club career

+Crewe Alexandra

-Sass-Davies signed professional terms with Crewe in July 2017.
+Sass-Davies signed professional terms with Crewe Alexandra in July 2017.
 After being on the substitutes bench for the opening five games of the 2017–18 season, he made his first-team debut, aged 17, on 29 August 2017, being named in the starting line-up in an EFL Trophy group stage game against Newcastle United U21s at Gresty Road.

 In February 2018 he joined Colwyn Bay on loan.

 He joined Northern Premier League side Leek Town on loan in November 2018.

 In January 2019 he joined FC United of Manchester on loan making his debut, and being voted man of the match, the next day in a victory in a league match against Bradford Park Avenue.
-In March 2019, he joined Altrincham on loan and made one appearance, as a second half substitute, in a 1–0 win at York City.
-On 19 April 2019, Sass-Davies made his first League start for Crewe, playing in a 2–0 win over Yeovil Town at Gresty Road.
+In March 2019, he joined Altrincham on loan and made one appearance, as a second-half substitute, in a 1–0 win at York City.
+On 19 April 2019, Sass-Davies made his first league start for Crewe, playing in a 2–0 win over Yeovil Town at Gresty Road.

-He was offered a new contract by Crewe at the end of the 2018-19 season.
+He was offered a new contract by Crewe at the end of the 2018–19 season.
 During the 2019–20 season, Sass-Davies had a loan spell at AFC Telford United, and in February 2020 went on a month's loan to Northern Premier League side Ashton United, making his debut against Witton Albion on 8 February 2020.

-Sass-Davies scored his first professional goal, for Crewe, in a 1–2 defeat by Lincoln City in the first round of the EFL Cup at Gresty Road on 5 September 2020.
+Sass-Davies scored his first professional goal, for Crewe, in a 2–1 defeat to Lincoln City in the first round of the EFL Cup at Gresty Road on 5 September 2020.

 On 7 November 2020, he rejoined Altrincham on loan for a month.
 He made seven league appearances during his second loan spell at the club.
 On 3 December 2020, Sass-Davies was recalled by Crewe Alexandra following injuries to several first-team players.